Authorized to represent taxpayers in all 50 states

 Understanding the IRS as well as their rules will help you navigate the tax filing system put into place.
 It is up to every taxpayer to keep themselves informed on any tax changes that may occur throughout the year and to also be transparent on their tax return by disclosing any information that may be vital for the IRS to know.
 If you are unsure of how to file and need further assistance, you can ask the advice of a tax attorney or a tax relief company like Flat Fee Tax Service that can provide you with the necessary assistance you need in order to get compliant with the IRS.

-Flat Fee Tax Relief provides assistance to individuals struggling with unmanageable IRS tax burdens.
+The San Diego tax professionals at Flat Fee Tax Service provide tax relief assistance to individuals struggling with unmanageable IRS tax burdens.
 To assess your tax situation and determine if you qualify for tax relief, contact us for afreeconsultation.